-The map of modelled annual mean Ni concentrations is shown in Figure 10.3.
-Three zones have not achieved full compliance with the annual Ni target value in 2014.
-There was one exceedance for the Sheffield Urban Area (measured), one exceedance for Swansea Urban Area (measured and modelled) and one exceedance for the South Wales Zone (modelled).
+The map of modelled annual mean Ni concentrations is shown in Figure 10.4.
+Two zones have not achieved full compliance with the annual Ni target value in 2015.
+There was one exceedance for Swansea Urban Area (measured and modelled) and one exceedance for the South Wales Zone (modelled).
 The modelled exceedances in Swansea Urban Area and South Wales are based on detailed local modelling discussed in Section 10.6.4.
-Detailed modelling is planned to characterise the exceedance for the Sheffield Urban Area.

-A comparison between modelled and measured annual mean Ni concentrations in 2014 at monitoring site locations is shown in Figure 10.19 to Figure 10.22.
+A comparison between modelled and measured annual mean Ni concentrations in 2015 at monitoring site locations is shown in Figure 10.20 to Figure 10.23.
 These figures include lines to represent the AQDD4 data quality objective for modelled annual mean Ni concentrations: y=x-60% and y=x+60% (see Section 1.5).

-Summary statistics for modelled and measured Ni concentrations are listed in Table 10.8, including the percentage of sites for which the modelled values are outside of the DQOs as well as the total number of sites included in the analysis.
+Summary statistics for modelled and measured Ni concentrations are listed in Table 10.9, including the percentage of sites for which the modelled values are outside of the DQOs as well as the total number of sites included in the analysis.

-The agreement between measured and modelled concentrations on a site-by-site basis are good for the industrial, urban background and rural monitoring sites as quantified using R, and poor in terms of comparison of the measured and modelled mean concentrations for urban background and roadside monitoring sites.
+The agreement between measured and modelled concentrations on a site-by-site basis are good for the industrial and rural monitoring sites as quantified using R, and poor in terms of comparison of the measured and modelled mean concentrations for roadside monitoring sites.
 The results for the Pontardawe Tawe Terrace site are discussed in Section 10.6.4.

-It should be noted that non-emission inventory sources (such as fugitive, re-suspension and long range transport of primary PM) result in additional uncertainty when compared with a pollutant such as NOx, whose source apportionment is better known.
+It should be noted that non-emission inventory sources (such as fugitive, re-suspension and long range transport of primary PM) result in additional uncertainty when compared with a pollutant such as $NO_X$ , whose source apportionment is better known.